-Circular Letters, Emergency Regulations and Other Guidance Line of Business/License Summary Description report the policyholder or contract holder to a credit reporting agency or debt collection agency with respect to such premium payment.8 The emergency regulation requires certain related notices as follows: An insurer, HMO or Student Health Plan must provide information about alternate policies available and contact information for the NY State of Health (New York's health insurance marketplace) to the policyholder or contract holder.9 Subject to consideration by the Superintendent of the liquidity and solvency of the applicable insurer, HMO or Student Health Plan, and within 10 business days following the promulgation of the 59th Amendment to 11 NYCRR 52: An insurer, HMO or Student Health Plan shall provide written notice of the provisions of 11 NYCRR 52.63 to every policyholder and contract holder10 and provide notice of the same to insurance producers and any
+Where the policyholder or contract holder fails to make a timely premium payment, the applicable insurer, HMO or Student Health Plan may not impose any late fees relating to such premium payment or report the policyholder or contract holder to a credit reporting agency or debt collection agency with respect to such premium payment.
+8 The emergency regulation requires certain related notices as follows: An insurer, HMO or Student Health Plan must provide information about alternate policies available and contact information for the NY State of Health (New York's health insurance marketplace) to the policyholder or contract holder.
+9 Subject to consideration by the Superintendent of the liquidity and solvency of the applicable insurer, HMO or Student Health Plan, and within 10 business days following the promulgation of the 59th Amendment to 11 NYCRR 52: An insurer, HMO or Student Health Plan shall provide written notice of the provisions of 11 NYCRR 52.63 to Circular Letters, Emergency Regulations and Other Guidance Line of Business/Licensee Summary Description every policyholder and contract holder 10 and provide notice of the same to insurance producers and any premium payment, the applicable insurer, HMO or Student Health Plan may not impose any late fees relating to such premium payment or report the policyholder or contract holder to a credit reporting agency or debt collection agency with respect to such premium payment.
+8 • The emergency regulation requires certain related notices as follows: • An insurer, HMO or Student Health Plan must provide information about alternate policies available and contact information for the NY State of Health (New York's health insurance marketplace) to the policyholder or contract holder.
+9 • Subject to consideration by the Superintendent of the liquidity and solvency of the applicable insurer, HMO or Student Health Plan, and within 10 business days following the promulgation of the 59th Amendment to 11 NYCRR 52: • An insurer, HMO or Student Health Plan shall provide written notice of the provisions of 11 NYCRR 52.63 to every policyholder and contract holder 10 and provide